“The idea of wilderness needs no defense.

 ABOUT THE FUND

-To be eligible to apply to the California Wildlands Rapid Response Fund, the applicant organization must be able to answer YES to all of the following eligibility requirements/questions:
+If invited to apply to the California Wildlands and Smart Growth Rapid Response Fund, the applicant organization must be able to answer YES to the following organizational eligibility questions:

 - Is the applicant organization based in California?
 If not, do you have a strong presence, including paid staff or a robust volunteer contingent, based in California, or otherwise have the ability to generate the necessary capacity?

-- Is your funding request $25,000 or less?
-If the project requires more than $25,000, can you clearly identify a funding commitment for the balance, or can you identify other sources for the remaining funds?
+- Is your funding request $35,000 or less?
+If the overall project budget totals more than $35,000, can you clearly identify a funding commitment for the balance?

-If you answer NO to any of these questions, you will not qualify for a grant from the California Wildlands Rapid Response Fund.
+If you answer NO to any of these eligibility questions, you will not qualify for a grant from the California Wildlands and Smart Growth Rapid Response Fund.

-- Projects in regions of the state where local political power has been less than supportive of sound conservation policy and law
+- Projects in regions of the state where local political power has been less than supportive of sound land use, transportation, groundwater management, and conservation policy.

-- Projects leveraging partnerships with other nonprofits and tie-ins with coordinated campaigns and initiatives
+- Projects leveraging partnerships with other organizations and tie-ins with coordinated campaigns and initiatives.

 Eligible Activities (include, but are not limited to):

-- Public outreach or organizing including phone banks, mailings, paid advertising or special events.
+- Public outreach or organizing including phone banks, digital media strategies, or special events.

 - Advocacy, research, or other activities conducted by experts or other consultants including but not limited to media, communications, economics, outreach, or legal work.
-Any activities conducted by consultants, attorneys or lobbyists must be allowable under IRS 510(c)(3).
+All activities supported by grant funds must be allowable under IRS 510(c)(3).
+Educational activities targeting legislators are allowable, but grant dollars may not be used for lobbying as defined by IRS 501(c)(3).

 - Travel funds to allow organizational staff, experts or members of the public to attend key administrative or legislative hearings or sessions, or otherwise personally reach targeted decision-makers.